anaconda/anaconda-otel-ts/doc-files/quickstart.md

 `userId`, `clientSdkVersion`, `schemaVersion`, `sessionId`

 - `userId` will not be found with the other "resources" in the OTel output.
-Instead it it added to each event's attributes.
+Instead it it added to each event's or span's attributes.
 This is required since a session may transition from anonymous users to real users and "resources" are fixed at OTel initialization.
 - You will not see `sessionId` in the ResourceAttributes class even though it is a common attribute
 - This is because it is set by this package after the client is finished initializing
 - It is a result of hashing the SESSION_ENTROPY_VALUE_NAME value in the environment.